operator-framework/enhancements/enhancements/hybrid-helm-operator.md

     or changing their handling is likely to be a long-term need.
 1. `internal/cmd/run/cmd.go`: Similarly to the `watches.go` file, users will need to have the ability to freely modify the arguments the `helm-operator` binary takes.
+1. `pkg/reconcile/reconciler.go`: There are pieces here that could be moved to the library, but the bulk of the core logic of the reconcile loop should be exposed so that the users can modify it as they see fit without having to copy/reimplement all of it.

 #### Library for helm functionality